Georgia Research Alliance

 Seed Round in 2015

-Accuitis, Inc. is a pre-clinical-stage biopharmaceutical company founded in 2011 and based in Alpharetta, Georgia.
-The company specializes in the acquisition, development, and marketing of pharmaceuticals aimed at niche, orphan, and underserved disease states.
-Accuitis focuses on creating drug therapies for conditions such as rosacea, as well as other topical skin and eye diseases.
-Its product offerings include a proteasome inhibitor for rosacea treatment, alongside therapeutics targeting skin aging, acne, and dry eye conditions.
+Accuitis, Inc. is a pre-clinical-stage biopharmaceutical company focused on acquiring, developing, and marketing innovative pharmaceuticals for niche, orphan, and underserved disease states.
+Founded in 2011, the company is headquartered in Alpharetta, Georgia.
+Accuitis specializes in the development of drug therapies for conditions such as rosacea and other topical skin diseases, as well as therapeutics for skin aging, acne, and dry eye.
 Through its targeted approach, Accuitis aims to address significant unmet medical needs in these areas.

 TendoNova